Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Empirical Studies

-Unlike Section~\ref{sub:Bike}, we do not include ICP or exhaustive subset-based baselines because exhaustive search over all subsets is computationally infeasible in high-dimensional settings.
+We also omit ICP and exhaustive subset-based baselines here, because exhaustive search over all subsets is computationally infeasible in this high-dimensional setting.

-\textbf{Results.} The EACS algorithm achieves the lowest mean MSE across folds, outperforming all other approaches (Figure~\ref{fig:income_res}).
-Here, large within-environment sample sizes enable accurate estimation of environment summaries and risks, but the number of environments is relatively small, limiting how precisely the selector can learn the mapping from environment characteristics to preferred masks.
-Consistent with this regime, EACS improves only modestly over the strongest baselines and is not expected to approach the oracle performance achievable with many diverse environments.
+\textbf{Results.} Among the methods shown in \Cref{fig:income_res}, EACS achieves the lowest mean MSE across folds.
+The gain is modest: large within-environment sample sizes stabilize environment summaries, but the small number of environments limits how precisely the selector can learn the map from environment characteristics to preferred masks.